dhanu0001/tom/intellij-ultimate-2016.1/getting-started-with-tomcat-in-intellij-ultimate-2016.1.md

 this web application at the URL `/hello_example` should be handled by the class `example.MyHttpServlet`.

-In a WAR file, all Java class files are placed in the WEB-INF/classes/ directory, so Tomcat will search for WEB-INF/classes/edu/ucla/cs/cs144/ConfigurationTest.class in the WAR file.

 Now we re-run our application (close it and start it again, or `Ctrl+F5) and navigate to [http://localhost:8080/hello_example](http://localhost:8080/hello_example).